rusty1s/koa2-rest-api/README.md

-# ES6 RESTFul Koa2 API with Sequelize and OAuth2
+# Starter project for an ES6 RESTFul Koa2 API with Mongoose and OAuth2

 currently in development...